Tuesday, 21 February 2012

 The muscles of the uterus are arranged in a mesh-like pattern, through which blood vessels must pass to reach the placenta.
 During birth when the the placenta breaks free from the uterine wall, these vessels snap and are prone to bleeding.
 The contraction of the mesh of uterine muscles through which these vessels course usually pinches them shut to prevent such post-partum bleeding.
 Scottish-born and -educated physician William Smellie was probably the most influential early thinker on post-partum bleeding and recognised the role of reduced uterine contractions as the underlying problem in this potentially lethal complication well before (1752) the adoption of ergot for this purpose by the medical profession.
 During the course of the nineteenth century, the clinical observation that ergot could produce a beneficial effect by inducing uterine contractions post-partum became more apparent:

 'It [ergot] is most frequently employed to cause contraction of the uterus in cases of labour, and the contractions induced by it differ from the natural ones in being continued, instead of alternating with relaxation.
-In haemorrage after delivery it is especially indicated.'- The essentials of materia medica and therapeutics (Garrod, 1874)
+In haemorrage after delivery it is especially indicated.'

 (Notice that 50 years after Stearns advised against using ergot to induce uterine contractions during child birth, some physicians still avocated its use.)